ntv97/ObjectDetection-Roboflow/README.md

 This is a Python object detection project using Roboflow to train the datasets and OpenCV to label the objects in the videos.
 The videos used are in "upoads" foldler.

-Here is some sample pictures.
-P.S.
-The webpage is actually playing a video but since I screenshot it, it appears like a picture.
+Here are some sample pictures: (P.S.
+The webpage is actually playing a video but since I screenshot it, it appears like a picture.)

 <img width="928" alt="1home" src="https://github.com/ntv97/ObjectDetection-Roboflow/assets/79057587/61db26dc-faf1-4a79-a382-c56f3b5168a9">